Large whale tail coming out of water with zodiac and Antarctica icebergs behind it

 Antarctic Peninsula & South Shetland Islands

+There are few places in the world as evocative as Antarctica.
+The Antarctic Continent is indescribable and can only be fully appreciated through your own eyes.
 Even more exciting are the land excursions.
-The first Zodiac landing is something you’ll never forget!
+The first Zodiac landing is something you’ll never forget.
 Walking on a beach dotted with penguins is the most intimate way to experience the unique wildlife of Antarctica.
 Each landing is different and dependent on weather, but every day presents new sightings and photo opportunities.
 It won’t be long before you can tell the difference between an Adélie, gentoo and chinstrap penguin.
 Perhaps take a Zodiac cruise in search of whales and icebergs one day, followed by a hike to a penguin rookery the next day.

 From the booming sound of a calving glacier to the thrill of spotting apex predators like leopard seals and killer whales in action, wake up early and welcome each day with a sense of adventure and a desire to explore this unrivaled travel experience.
-Along the way, the expedition team ensures safety and provides insights into the places you visit.
+Your expedition team will accompany you along the way, ensuring safety and providing insights into the places you visit.
+This expert education team will also provide in-depth explanations of the glaciology, history and wildlife of the region.

 Accommodations

-Ocean Adventurer
+Ocean Explorer

 Meals